Skip to main content

 All staff members are encouraged to identify risks on an ongoing basis and at key points in the business cycle.
 These are documented in our risk register along with any mitigating actions.
 The risk register is reviewed on a quarterly basis by the SMT, at each AAB meeting and by internal audit.

 The key risks to the organisation are detailed in the Key Issues and Risks section of this report.
-In summary, the most significant risks to the organisation were identified as being:

 External scrutiny